Foreplay241/spaceDits/README.md

 A shidpit can hold up to 3 blasters, 2 missle pods and a bomb bay.
-The blasters can be a mix or match of lasbat lasers or chain guns.

 - __Lasbat Blaster.__ Attached on the nose, can have up to 3 blasters attached at once.
 - __Missle Pod.__ Attached on the wings, can be loaded with explosive missles or Mila-mirror barrels.
-- __Bomb Bay.__ Attached on the body, can be armed with charged orb or EMP-pulser.
+- __Bomb Bay.__ Attached on the body, can be armed with charged orb or EMP-pulsar.
 - __Afterburners.__ Attached to the engine, is equipped with the redilots birth stone with constellation imprint.